 Some dogs, especially puppies, look like they have a high earset in the photos.
-In several cases, it is because someone is trying to get their attention for the camera.
+In several cases, it is because someone is trying to get their attention to the camera.
 Why do they do their best to look to any other side than the camera?!
 It is the same dog in two different positions.
 His earset isn’t as high on the 2nd photo as it is in the 1st one.

 And finally, don’t forget almost all the plush head puppies have high earset before the age of 2 months!
 Same puppy girl at different ages:

 TEETH – The standard asks for strong, not small teeth, and for a scissors bite, we have seen in the USA, champions who have a level bite.
 The American judges penalize the bite as any other fault and to tell you the truth, I don’t think they are that wrong.
-But in the other countries around the world (FCI member) the bite is so very important.
-The dog will be heavily penalized if it doesn’t have a perfect scissors bite and it is just impossible to finish a dog with a level bite.
+But in the other countries around the world (FCI member), the bite is so very important.
+The dog will be heavily penalized if it doesn’t have a perfect scissor bite and it is just impossible to finish a dog with a level bite.
 In fact, the (FCI) judges would like to disqualify them, the only reason they don’t do that, is because it is not a disqualification in the standard.

 It has been a big headache for the breeders who import dogs from the USA in the past.
 Sometimes we import a dog who had a good bite but who produced bad ones because there are cases of bad bites in their line.
 But I am noticing day by day more American breeders are paying attention to the bite problems and are eliminating dogs with bad bites from their breeding program.
-But the small teeth still are very common, not only in the USA, but almost everywhere.
+But the small teeth still are very common, not only in the USA but almost everywhere.

-I believe the other descriptions of the standard about skull, nose and lips are very easy to understand and I don’t need to comment on them.
+I believe the other descriptions of the standard about skull, nose, and lips are very easy to understand and I don’t need to comment on them.

 TOPLINE – Sloping slightly toward muscular quarters.

-BODY – The chest is deep, its lowest point no higher than elbows, its front sufficiently wide for adequate heart and lung space, yet not so wide as to interfere with the straight forward movement of the forelegs.
+BODY – The chest is deep, its lowest point no higher than elbows, it’s front sufficiently wide for adequate heart and lung space, yet not so wide as to interfere with the straight forward movement of the forelegs.
 Ribs are deep and well sprung.
-Back is strong and sloping evenly and slightly downward from the shoulders to the set on of the docked tail.
+Back is strong and sloping evenly and slightly downward from the shoulders to the set-on of the docked tail.
 The docked tail is set on and carried on a line with the topline of the back, or slightly higher; never straight up like a Terrier and never so low as to indicate timidty.
 When the dog is in motion, the tail action is merry.

-“The shoulders are well laid back forming an angle with the upper arm to approximately 90 degrees which permits the dog to move his forelegs in an easy manner with forward reach.
-Shoulders are clean cut and sloping without protrusion and so set that the upper points of the withers are at an angle which permits a wide spring of rib.
+“The shoulders are well laid back forming an angle with the upper arm to approximately 90 degrees which permits the dog to move his forelegs in an easy manner with forwarding reach.
+Shoulders are clean-cut and sloping without protrusion and so set that the upper points of the withers are at an angle which permits a wide spring of rib.
 When viewed from the side with the forelegs vertical, the elbow is directly below the highest point of the shoulder blade.
 Forelegs are parallel, straight, strongly boned and muscular and set close to the body well under the scapulae.
 The pasterns are short and strong.
 Dewclaws on forelegs may be removed.
 Feet compact, large, round and firm with horny pads, they turn neither in nor out.

 When I started with cockers – 1993 – the fronts were the big problem in the breed and since then, it has improved a lot, but it still is what our cockers have the worst problem with.
 Each part depends of the other one.